pranavnarula-dev/dsml_aug_oct_git_demo/README.md

 # DSML Git Demo

-This is a git demo project for Scaler Aug and Oct cohort.
+This is a lit demo project for Scaler Aug and Oct cohort.